-However, another study indicated aloe vera not only speeded up the healing process, but also reduced the amount of pain participants experienced from the ulcers.
+However, another study indicated aloe vera not only sped up the healing process, it also reduced the amount of pain participants experienced from the ulcers.
 (10)

 Another widespread health issue aloe vera has been used to treat is controlling plaque build-up in the mouth.
 When bacterial biofilms build up on the teeth, the incidence of gum disease and tooth decay increase.

 Chlorhexidrine is the active ingredient often used in mouthwashes to reduce oral plaque accumulation; during a short trial lasting 4 days, the effects of aloe vera juice in controlling plaque for a group of 300 healthy people were measured against conventional products, with comparable performance results.
 (11)

 When other test subjects used aloe vera juice as an oral rinse over 2- and 4-week periods, similar results were noted.
 (12)

 Through killing both streptococcus mucans (a bacteria that promotes the formation of plaque) and candida albicans (a yeast that can cause various health issues when overgrowth becomes a problem), aloe vera can be helpful in maintaining better oral health.
 (13)